-Asked & Answered: Top 10 Winter Questions
+Asked & Answered: Top Winter Questions

-Asked & Answered: Top 10 Winter Questions
+Asked & Answered: Top Winter Questions

 1. Where can I go snowshoeing in Squamish?

+The Sea to Sky Gondola and Garibaldi / Red Heather area are our favourite places for a snow-covered adventure in the woods.
+Snowshoeing is also offered at the Olympic Park, where they do rentals and there is an impressive networks of trails.
 Want to push your limits?
 Why not hire a guide and venture into the unknown.
 Local guiding companies include Canada West Mountain School and Mountain Skills Academy and Adventures.

 3. Is there a souvenir shop in Squamish?